emmaneugene/crash-C/README.md

 ### 7. Arrays, pointers and memory allocation

 - What is an array?
 What makes it useful?
+  - Contiguous block of memory for storing a certain datatype

 - What is a pointer?
 What makes it useful
 - null reference
 - Passing by *reference* vs passing by *value*